Regenstrief InstituteSNOMED International

 Non-compliance to Machine Readable Concept Model (MRCM) specifications

-Since the LOINC Extension is produced using a, template based transformation of officially published LOINC concepts, the LOINC Ontology team (representing both SNOMED International and Regenstrief Institute) are not concerned that modeling will be introduced that will ultimately contravene the SNOMED International Machine Readable Concept Model (MRCM).
+Since the LOINC Extension is produced using a template based transformation of officially published LOINC concepts, the LOINC Ontology team (representing both SNOMED International and Regenstrief Institute) are not concerned that modeling will be introduced that will ultimately contravene the SNOMED International Machine Readable Concept Model (MRCM).
 A number of modeling questions have been raised through this collaboration, and each time this has resulted in an expansion of the MRCM to allow for a wider range of expression.
 We have not yet experienced any situation where an MRCM restriction has been found to indicate a content problem, or require a change to the LOINC Ontology.

 In general, LOINC is less prescriptive about case significance than SNOMED CT.
 SNOMED CT has a policy of capitalizing descriptions, and providing a separate indicator to say if this capital can safely be made lower case.
-There are concepts in LOINC where descriptions start – very deliberately – with a lower case character, when Tall man lettering is being used.
-For example in 614921010000103 |fentaNYL and Norfentanyl panel - Serum or Plasma (observable entity)|
+There are concepts in LOINC where descriptions deliberately start with a lower case character when Tall man lettering is being used, for example in 614921010000103 |fentaNYL and Norfentanyl panel – Serum or Plasma (observable entity)|.